Ritik133/Kitch_WebScraper/README.md

 ***

-The csv file contains the following data for every restaraunt found on the website:..
+The csv file contains the following data for every restaraunt found on the website:

-1.brand_name (string)- Name of the restaurant 2.cuisine_tags(array) - List of cuisine served by the restaurant 3.restaurant_rating (string)- Talabat User Restaurant Rating ( NA - for some new restaurants) 4.delivery time (int)- Time taken to deliver
+1.brand_name (string)- Name of the restaurant.
+2.cuisine_tags(array) - List of cuisine served by the restaurant.
+3.restaurant_rating (string)- Talabat User Restaurant Rating ( NA - for some new restaurants).
+4.delivery time (int)- Time taken to deliver.
-5.service fee (int)- Service fee charged by the restaurant 6.minimum order amount(int) - Minimum Order Amount for delivery 7.new_restaurant (bool) - TRUE/FALSE depending on whether the restaurant is new on the website
+5.service fee (int)- Service fee charged by the restaurant.
+6.minimum order amount(int) - Minimum Order Amount for delivery.
+7.new_restaurant (bool) - TRUE/FALSE depending on whether the restaurant is new on the website.

 ***